-Strong core muscles are both a necessity for and a byproduct of a regular yoga practice.
+Strong core muscles — which include your abs — are both a necessity for and a byproduct of a regular yoga practice.
 Off the mat, a strong core results in better posture and a toned tummy.
-Although almost any yoga posture helps strengthen your core, some poses are more effective than others.
+Although almost any yoga pose helps strengthen your abs, some poses are more effective than others.

 Video of the Day

-Start in table top position with your hands beneath your shoulders and your knees beneath your hips.
+HOW TO DO IT: Start on all fours with your hands beneath your shoulders and your knees beneath your hips.
 Curl your toes under and lift your knees off the mat to come into one straight line from your heels to your head.